agrija9/Image-Captioning-With-Attention/README.md

   <b>This shows the filtering of rostopics in the graph</b!-->
 </p>

+This repository is the implementation of the [Show, Attend and Tell](https://arxiv.org/abs/1502.03044) paper.
+It contains instructions to train the model on a GPU cluster.
 ## Access H-BRS cluster

 Open a terminal to access the cluster